mrvillafria/School_District_Analysis/README.md

 The other results such as scores by school spending per student, score by school size, and scores by school type had the least changes after replacing Thomas High School's ninth grade scores.

 #### Scores by School Spending
+Thomas High School falls under the $630-644 spending range per student.
+As you can see from the summary of spending ranges, there are unnoticable changes after the update.
 ##### Original Scores by School Spending Per Student
 ![spending_ranges_original](/Resources/spending_ranges_original.PNG)